Hussein-Ali Montazeri: 24 December

-On 24 December, opposition web sites reported that police in Tehran and the northwestern city of Zanjan clashed with protesters defying an order by the Iranian government banning memorial services for Montazeri.
-Protesters marched in Imam Khomeini Square in southern Tehran in a sign of mourning for Montazeri.
-The protesters chanted, "Today is a mourning day; the green nation of Iran is mourning today"—a reference to the trademark color of the opposition.
-The police attacked the protesters with clubs and tear gas.
-Older women tried to prevent the arrest of young men by throwing themselves on them, and were severely beaten by officers who intended to drag the young men away.
+On 24 December, opposition sites reported that police in Tehran and the northwest city of Zanjan clashed with protesters defying an order by the Iranian government banning memorial services for Montazeri.
+Protesters marched in Imam Khomeini Square in southern Tehran, in a sign of mourning.
+The protesters chanted, "Today is a mourning day; the green nation of Iran is mourning today"—a reference to the color of the opposition.
+The police attacked protesters with clubs.
+Older women tried to prevent the arrest of young men by throwing themselves on them, and were severely beaten by officers.

-Meanwhile, the police in Zanjan, a city of mostly Turkish speakers, tried to prevent a mourning ceremony for Montazeri by locking the mosque where the ceremony was to be held and attacking mourners who chanted outside it.
-It was mentioned that: “The police beat people with such violence that many suffered from broken legs, arms and noses.”
-There were also many arrests.
+The police in Zanjan, a city of mostly Turkish speakers, tried to prevent a mourning ceremony for Montazeri by locking the mosque where the ceremony was to be held, and attacking mourners who chanted outside.
+“The police beat people with such violence that many suffered from broken legs, arms and noses.”
+There were many arrests.

 26 December

-Witnesses and opposition websites reported the following incidents:
+Witnesses and opposition websites reported the following: